GlobeletJS/spinning-ball/README.md

 - camMoving(): Returns a (Boolean) flag indicating whether the camera is moving
 - cameraPos: Pointer to a 3-element array containing the current longitude and latitude (in radians) and altitude (in kilometers) of the camera
-- edgesPos: Pointer to a list of [longitude, latitude] pairs, where each pair represents the location on the globe that would be intersected by a ray shot from a (2D) position along the edge of the display element.
-(These locations can be used to determine the geographical extent of the map data required to render the visible portion of the globe.)
 - lonLatToScreenXY(xy, lonLat): Projects a given [longitude, latitude] pair to an [x,y] pair of screen pixel coordinates, representing where that longitude and latitude would be rendered on the display element